All Episodes

 Who's going to do the work?

-Well David, first of all, as you recall too, there have also been studies done by various universities uh that uh all the talk about produce uh cost rising astronomically just is not the case.
+Well, David, first of all, as you recall, too, there have also been studies done by various universities that all the talk about produce costs rising astronomically just is not the case.

-Take a look at what happened when the Brasero program was terminated.
+Take a look at what happened when the Bracero program was terminated.

-Uh the you came up with a machine to pick tomatoes but you can't use a machine to pick avocados.
+Well, J.D., you came up with a machine to pick tomatoes, but you can't use a machine to pick avocados.

-But here's the thing if we actually utilized the uh the agricultural worker programs we have and we worked under the framework of those visas that we have now rather than trying to carve out exceptions after the fact we'd be much better off.
+But here's the thing: if we actually utilized the agricultural worker programs we have and we worked under the framework of those visas that we have now, rather than trying to carve out exceptions after the fact, we'd be much better off.

 It's too costly to have people obey the law.

-Well I think we need to have people obey the law in the post nine eleven era and I don't think we're headed for economic ruination, but I think you can make that case but we better deal with enforcement first, David.
+Well, I think we need to have people obey the law in the post-9-11 era, and I don't think we're headed for economic ruination, but I think you can make that case, but we better deal with enforcement first, David.

 Have you heard about this one?

-Uh yeah I've heard all this all the uh wailing and gnashing of teeth about the simple notion of being uh who you are uh uh who you say you are when you go to the polls and uh look we gotta protect the franchise we have to protect citizenship and that is why it is uh it is vital that we get this done the right way and it's simple.
+Yeah, I've heard all this, all the wailing and gnashing of teeth about the simple notion of being who you are, who you say you are when you go to the polls.

-And and just one other note I have to pass along Roger when David called up about his his eyesight of uh according to him seventy percent of the people are illegal working on the farms.
+When David called up about his eyesight, according to him, 70% of the people are illegal working on the farms.

-I got to tell you what we've been able to find out in document only less than one quarter of ag workers in the United States are here illegally.
+I got to tell you, what we've been able to find out and document, only less than one quarter of ag workers in the United States are here illegally.

-I've had a ton of people on my local show who are brokers for workers Who legitimately come across the border now with a temporary worker uh uh permits.
+I've had a ton of people on my local show who are brokers for workers who legitimately come across the border now with temporary worker permits.

-They are uh they are given transportation, they're they're adequately uh fed, they are given uh the minimum wage or whatever the wage is that they've negotiated, uh they're protected by law.
+They are given the minimum wage or whatever the wage is that they've negotiated.

 In other words, they're legal.